|

 the cost of taxidermy and labor, we may never again see another horn collection the size

 and variety of the Horn Palace.
-Sadly, neither Billie Keilman nor his Horn Palace had a
+Neither Billie Keilman nor his Horn Palace had a very long

-very long life.
+life.
 He died in November 1925 at age 50.
-He lived to see his collection
+He lived to see his collection combined with the

-combined with the Buckhorn to form a Texas landmark that, in its heyday, had no equal.
+Buckhorn to form a Texas landmark that, in its heyday, had no equal.
+Fortunately for those

 Billie Keilman